Torquay: History

 After World War II several private high-rise blocks of flats were constructed above the Rock Walk cliffs and harbour, giving the area a Monte Carlo feel.

-In 1971, after a tragedy, the Marine Spa was demolished to make way for the ill-fated Coral Island leisure complex.
-This was characterised by its concrete arches on its uppermost floor and sunbathing decks like those of a cruise liner.
+In 1971, after a tragedy, the Marine Spa was demolished to make way for the ill-fated Coral Island leisure complex, characterised by its concrete arches on its uppermost floor and sunbathing decks like those of a cruise liner.
 The site featured a hexagonal outdoor plunge pool surrounded by sunbathing terraces leading down to Beacon Cove beach.
 Inside the building were several lounges, a restaurant and a nightclub within the arches of the ancient swimming bath.
 All levels were served by a hydraulic passenger lift.
-Coral Island opened in 1977, and closed in 1988.
+Coral Island opened in 1977 and closed in 1988.
 The complex was demolished in 1997, 20 years after its construction.
 The site remained derelict until 2002 when the Living Coasts coastal zoo was built there.

 Torquay also boasted rehabilitation facilities for the blind at America Lodge, which was owned by the RNIB for a number of decades.
-Like many RNIB properties, this was sold off in the 1990s and the building was subdivided into private apartments.
+Like many RNIB properties it was sold off in the 1990s and the building was divided into flats.

-In the late 1980s, Fleet Street was rebuilt as the Fleet Walk shopping centre which has street-level shops and an upper-level shopping deck.
-The long, curved building which follows the street is magnolia-coloured and in mock Victorian style.
-In the late 1990s and early 2000s new pubs and night clubs opened around the harbour, leading to an increase in binge drinking; however, in recent years a better police presence and responsible drinks promotions have improved the situation.
+In the late 1980s Fleet Street was rebuilt as the Fleet Walk shopping centre, with street-level shops and an upper-level shopping deck.
+The long, curved building, which follows the street, is magnolia-coloured and in mock Victorian style.
+In the late 1990s and early 2000s new pubs and night clubs opened around the harbour, leading to an increase in binge drinking; however in recent years a better police presence and responsible-drinking promotions have improved the situation.

 Areas around Torquay have also been affected by either refurbishments or closure.
-For instance, the Rock Walk located on the town's seafront was refurbished through a £3 million funding project, resulting in its reopening on 3 October 2010, as part of the Royal Terrace Gardens festival.
-In 2013, the Torquay Pavilion was closed after a loss in funding and attempts to reopen it under new funding are ongoing.
+For instance the Rock Walk, on the town's seafront, was refurbished through a £3 million funding project, resulting in its reopening on 3 October 2010 as part of the Royal Terrace Gardens festival.
+In 2013 the Torquay Pavilion was closed after a loss of funding and attempts to reopen it under new funding are ongoing.